fspoettel/advent-of-code-rust/README.md

 #### Update readme benchmarks

 The template can output a table with solution times to your readme.

-In order to generate a benchmarking table, run `cargo time`.
-If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes and the readme will be updated.
+In order to generate the benchmarking table, run `cargo time`.
+By default, this command checks for missing benchmarks, runs those solutions, and then updates the table.
+If you want to (re-)time all solutions, run `cargo time --force` flag.
+If you want to (re-)time a specific solution, run `cargo time <day>`.

 Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.